alexanderlarsen/Saneject/README.md

 Saneject fills in the serialized fields.
 Press Play - no runtime container required.

-> ⚠️ **Custom Inspector Override**
+> ⚠️ **Global MonoBehaviour Inspector Override**
+> A `MonoBehaviourInspector.cs` file overrides all `MonoBehaviour` inspectors to enforce intended UX (read-only injected fields, correct interface order and more).
+>
-> `MonoBehaviourInspector` overrides the inspector for all `MonoBehaviour` types to provide proper layout and read-only handling of injected and serialized interface fields.
-This is critical for intended UX, but may interfere with your own custom inspectors.
-If needed, you can safely delete it and instead call `SanejectInspectorUtils.DrawAllSerializedFields(SerializedObject, Object)` inside your own inspector, or use the utility methods individually for full control and granular integration.
+> If you need to use your own custom inspector or it causes issues with other plugins, you can safely delete this file and call `SanejectInspector.DrawAllSerializedFields(serializedObject, target)` from your own inspector.
+You can also use lower-level helpers from `SanejectInspector` for full control.
+>
+> Saneject will still work if you delete it, but inspector UX will degrade.
+Use `SanejectInspector` methods directly in your own inspector for full control and to restore UX.

 ## Demo Game